AvLover22/Membean-Cheat/README.md

 *Something to note is that you need to know your membean login to use this, since it uses the membean site.
 Logging in with Google isn't an option unfortunately.

-*Also, if you find it suspicious that you need to login with your password and username, you can check out the original repo and see for yourself that it is safe to use, as I am (almost) entirely positive it is open source.
+*Also, if you find it suspicious that you need to login with your password and username, you can check out the original repo and see for yourself that it is safe to use, as I am entirely positive it is open source.